bedatadriven/renjin-java6-example/README.md

 used at runtime.

-We know that these "missing" classes aren't actually required because the build we provided passes our full test suite.
+We know that these "missing" classes aren't actually required because the Renjin release passes the full Renjin test suite without them.
-For this reason, you can safely ignore the warnings issued by the loadjava tool, and remove both of these tables, which are only used during compilation of the generated stub classes.

 # Define the function